Table of contents

 |Vehicle Age||Average Monthly Premium|

-If you look at the first table above, the cheapest vehicles to insure in Tucson are SUVs, trucks, and vans.
+If you look at the first table above, the cheapest vehicles to insure in Tucson are typically trucks and vans, at $50 per month.

 In addition to vehicle type, you can also expect to see slightly different rates based on the age of your vehicle.
 Generally, the most expensive vehicles to insure are going to be newer ones.
 However, your rates may start to decrease if your car is more than 5 years old.
 In Tucson, however, vehicles eleven-to-fourteen years old are the most expensive to insure.